Romance Languages

 • Students have the option to major in Romance Languages, or complete a minor, major, double major, or honours in French or Spanish and Latin American Studies.

-Students in Romance Languages acquire advanced and superior levels of second-language literacy—listening, speaking, reading, and writing—that provide an increased awareness of the crucial role communication skills play in navigating the global landscape of society.
+Students in Romance Languages acquire advanced and superior levels of second-language literacy—listening, speaking, interacting, reading, and writing — that provide an increased awareness of the crucial role communication skills play in navigating the global landscape of society.
 The study of Romance Languages develops global competencies, provides insight into different cultures, and allows students to become global citizens.

 This prepares graduates for meaningful careers in fields like: